 * Cold weather across key producing region threatens crops

-* Soybeans fall from two-week high; corn edges lower
+* Soybeans fall from two-week high; corn also lower

-SYDNEY, Dec 28 (Reuters) - U.S. wheat futures edged lower on Thursday, falling after posting gains of more than 1 percent in the previous session, though the drop was capped amid ongoing concerns about potential crop losses from recent cold weather across the United States.
-Soybeans edged down, retreating from a near two-week high touched in the previous session, while corn fell.
-The most active wheat futures on the Chicago Board Of Trade were down 0.2 percent at $4.27-1/4 a bushel by 0335 GMT, having closed up 1.4 percent on Wednesday.
-Despite the drop, traders said prices remain supported by concerns for potential yield losses as cold weather lingers across the U.S. Plains.
-"Activity is light and we are seeing some squaring after last night, though losses are limited by the potential adverse weather in the States," said one Melbourne-based trader, who declined to be named as he is not authorized to talk to the media.
+SYDNEY/PARIS, Dec 28 (Reuters) - U.S. wheat futures fell on Thursday after posting gains of more than 1 percent in the previous session, though the drop was limited by ongoing concerns about potential crop losses from recent cold weather across the United States.
+Soybeans were also down, retreating from a near two-week high touched in the previous session, while corn edged lower.
+The fall in grains was also slowed by a weaker dollar, making them more competitive on world markets.
+The most active wheat futures on the Chicago Board Of Trade were down 0.5 percent at $4.26 a bushel by 1200 GMT, having closed up 1.4 percent on Wednesday.
+Despite the drop, traders said prices remain supported by concerns over potential yield losses as cold weather lingers across the U.S. Plains.
+"Activity is light and we are seeing some squaring after last night, though losses are limited by the potential adverse weather in the States," said one Melbourne-based trader.
 Investment funds were holding a near record net short position in U.S. wheat futures and had sizeable net shorts in corn and soybeans, according to regulatory data released last week.
-The most active corn futures fell 0.1 percent to $3.53-1/4 a bushel, having gained 0.3 percent in the previous session.
-The most active soybean futures were down 0.2 percent to $9.65-1/4 a bushel, having closed down 0.3 percent on Wednesday after earlier hitting a high of $9.76 a bushel - the highest since Dec.
-14. Soybeans continues to draw support amid fears dry weather across some parts of Argentina may curtail production.
-In other news, an explosion at a port operated by Chinese export company COFCO in Argentina's Rosario grains hub left one person dead and others injured, local authorities said.
+The most active corn futures fell 0.2 percent to $3.53 a bushel, having gained 0.3 percent in the previous session.
+The most active soybean futures were down 0.4 percent to $9.63-1/2 a bushel, having closed down 0.3 percent on Wednesday after earlier hitting a high of $9.76 a bushel - the highest since Dec.
+14. Soybeans have drawn support from concerns that dry weather conditions in some parts of Argentina may curtail production.
+However, recent rains in the central Pampas grains belt are expected to improve soil moisture and allow producers to advance with plantings of soybeans and corn, which had been delayed due to dry weather, agricultural analysts said.
+An explosion at a port operated by Chinese export company COFCO in Argentina's Rosario grains hub killed one person dead and injured others, local authorities said.
 It was unclear how the incident would impact operations at the port.